LSSTDESC/RequestForComments/README.md

 ## This is a demonstration only and not for actual use within DESC

 Please feel free to open issues for Request For Comments.
-The individual submitting the request is not expected to take part in the  of the idea presented.
+The individual submitting the request is not expected to take part in the  implementation of the idea presented.

 By creating a Request for Comments (RFC) issue in this repository, you can make a proposal, collect feedback, build consensus, adopt a course of action, and track a decision’s implementation.